carpentries/amy/docs/users_guide/community_index.md

 * Areas of expertise
 * Languages (human languages)
 * Comments (additional notes or comments from individual)
-* Consents (*Note consents can be changed by the individual at any time*)
+* Consents *Note consents with an asterisk (*) are required.
+Other consents can be changed at any time.*
     * Can we contact you for volunteering opportunities, surveys, feedback, etc.?
     * Do you consent to publish your profile on The Carpentries website?
     * Do you consent to have your name or identity associated with lesson publications?
-    * I acknowledge that I am at least 16 years old.
+    * I acknowledge that I am at least 16 years old.*
-    * I have read and agree to the privacy policy of The Carpentries.
+    * I have read and agree to the privacy policy of The Carpentries.*
-    * Do you agree to the transfer of your data outside of the European Economic Area/United Kingdom?
+    * Do you agree to the transfer of your data outside of the European Economic Area/United Kingdom?*

 ### Additional user information